 U.S. Army Corps of Engineers: Some opportunities for undergraduates to apply for positions in the physical sciences.

 U.S. Census Bureau: Has numerous opportunities for geographers, cartographers, and GIS specialists.

 U.S. Forest Service: Opportunities for those who enjoy the outdoors and of course the forests.

 U.S. Fish and Wildlife Service: Several good opportunities for geography, earth science, and EVAP majors.

-U.S. Housing and Urban Development: for urban/regional planning, geography, and other social sciences.
+U.S. Housing and Urban Development: Focused on urban/regional planning, geography, and other social sciences.

-U.S. State Department: for those students desiring an extraordinary internship experience in the service of the United States.
+U.S. State Department: Designed for students desiring an extraordinary internship experience in the service of the United States.

-West Virginia Department of Environmental Protection: for students interested in working in West Virginia's environment.
+West Virginia Department of Environmental Protection: Designed for students interested in working in West Virginia's environment.

 Environmental & Engineering Services: An environmental consulting firm